 The festival covers the court house lawn and 3 blocks of downtown.
 Browsers and shoppers looking for original handicrafts or handspun enjoyment will find plenty of choice among more than 125 artists, crafters and food booths and a variety of entertainment, from local bluegrass bands playing traditional mountain music to haunting melodies of Native American music.
 Beside mainstays of music and craft, the festival offers glimpses into local and regional pastimes, such as the Mountain Glory Craft Show, foot races and 3 stages of area talent.
 Addie's Chapel Gospel Choir is an annual favorite.
 One of the most popular areas of the festival every year is the "Children's Arena" that provides hands on activities, a best dressed pet show and special entertainment for kids.
 Marion.

 Old Fort Christmas Parade

-The first Saturday of December marks the annual Christmas Parade in Old Fort.
+The second Saturday of December marks the annual Christmas Parade in Old Fort.

 An Old Fort Christmas

 An Old Fort Christmas, bringing the true meaning of Christmas to Old Fort, Live!
 Members portraying the Birth of Christ as told in the book of Luke Starting with Luke 2:2-3 and ending with His resurrection.
 Live Nativity at the Mountain Gateway Museum.